-- Hejl, S.J., J.A.
-Holmes, and D.E.
-Kroodsma.
+Hejl, Sallie J., Jennifer A. Holmes and Donald E. Kroodsma.
 2002.
-Winter Wren (Troglodytes hiemalis), The Birds of North America (P. G. Rodewald, Ed.).
-Cornell Lab of Ornithology, Ithaca, New York.
+Winter Wren (Troglodytes hiemalis), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

-North American Bird Conservation Initiative, U.S. Committee.
+North American Bird Conservation Initiative.
 2014.
-State of the Birds 2014 Report.
-U.S. Department of Interior, Washington, DC.
+The State of the Birds 2014 Report.
+US Department of Interior, Washington, DC, USA.

-Sauer, J. R., J. E. Hines, J.E.
-Fallon, K. L. Pardieck, D.J.
-Ziolkowski, Jr., and W. A. Link.
-2016.
-The North American Breeding Bird Survey, Results and Analysis 1966–2015, Version 01.30.2015.
-USGS Patuxent Wildlife Research Center, Laurel, MD.
+Sauer, J. R., D. K. Niven, J. E. Hines, D. J. Ziolkowski, Jr., K. L. Pardieck, J. E. Fallon, and W. A. Link (2017).
+The North American Breeding Bird Survey, Results and Analysis 1966–2015.
+Version 2.07.2017.
+USGS Patuxent Wildlife Research Center, Laurel, MD, USA.